ampproject/amphtml/spec/amp-story-player.md

 </amp-story-player>
 ```

-#### exit-control

-Set to `back-button` or `close-button`.
-The button will dispatch an `amp-story-player-back` or `amp-story-player-close` when clicked.
-This button will disappear when a page attachment is open and reappear when closed.

 ## Programmatic Control

 Call the player's various methods to programmatically control the player.
+These methods are exposed on the DOM HTML element, `const playerEl = document.querySelector('amp-story-player')` and on the global class variable,`const player = new AmpStoryPlayer(window, playerEl)`.

 ### Methods